zhouchw5/Python_excel.github.io/README.md

 # Some Basic Usages of Python in My Daily work
 My main role in HUAWEI was a supply chain management engineer, or specifically a global master planner of IT products, to achieve the best strategy in demand fulfillment and cost control.
 My main job can be divided into three modules: Demand/Supply Match, Logistics Optimization and Allocations Management, all of which were mostly based on some enterprise-level planning systems like Advanced Planning System, MRP, MRP II, ERP, ISC+, etc. Though some systematic processes have been developed for our daily decision-making, some personal capabilities like programming via Python or VBA also helped simplify analysing and communicating procedures.
+And for my further occupational career in data analysis, in this gap year I also joined some programming projects led by Doc.
+Lin to develop some interaction and visualization interfaces for data report.
 This article would share some basic techniques in Python's interaction with Excel which I have used in some actual scenarios.
 Due to information security, I would only use some fictitious and simplified data for examples illustration if essential.

 Yours,